Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 Consistent heat therapy eye masks

 The application of heat to the eyelids is implemented by using warm compresses, a facemask, goggles, or similar device.
-Elevating the temperature of the eyelids can unclog oil-producing glands at the base of the eyelids in order to release necessary oils into the tear film.
+It was thought that elevating the temperature of the eyelids can unclog oil-producing glands at the base of the eyelids in order to release necessary oils into the tear film.
+Recent studies have shown that heat masks are likely not effective at heating meibum and the applied heat increases dry eye-related inflammation.
+Heat masks are a therapy that may help a small segment of dry eye patients but in general, are now avoided in dry eye therapies due to heat’s negative effects on inflammation.

 Eyelid hygiene wipes